abdrahmansoltan/Learning-Notes/Interviews/interviews.md

     >
     > - so lately, I've taken the time to make sure that I write "pseudo code" first and commenting out my steps, inputs and assumptions before I actually jump in coding.

+#### Strength and weakness Questions

+A hiring manager may ask you to describe your strengths and weaknesses.
+When you respond to this question, you may speak about yourself positively and explain how you're improving a weakness you have.
+Understanding how to answer this interview question can improve your chances of receiving a job offer.

+- Why they ask it?

+  - They want to know if you're familiar with what areas you can improve and what steps you've taken to address them.
+  - what you think your best qualities are so you can apply them in the new role
+  - they can use your response to assess how your attributes may affect the company's operations and existing team members' duties and responsibilities -> to see if you're a good fit for the role

+- Strength

+  - > Another format of the strengths question is: **"When they're describing you, what is one word your colleagues and managers would use to describe you?"**
+    >
+    > - While these questions don't ask you about your strengths directly, they encourage you to talk about your positive attributes.

+- Weakness
+  - > Another format of the weakness question is: **"What is one thing that you can change about yourself?"** or **"What feedback have you received from your manager?"**
+    >
+    > - This question is similar to the weakness question, but it's more specific.
+It asks you to describe a specific area you're working to improve, rather than a general weakness.

+  - You can use this formula for answering this question:
+    - **Weakness** + **Context** + **Improvement measures**
+  - EX:
+    - "I focus too much on the details"
+      - this can be used to show that you're a perfectionist, and you can say that you're working on it by trying to focus on the big picture and the main goal of the project.
+Also it shows that you're a hard worker and you're willing to put in the time and effort to get the job done. plus delivering a high quality work.
+      - You can leverage this weakness to show that you're capable of helping the company avoid even minor mistakes.
+      - Don't forget to mention that you're working on it and how you're working on it.
+    - "Sometimes I have a hard time letting go of a project, I'm the biggest critic of my work, and I can always find something that needs to be improved or changed"
+      - this can be used to show that you're a perfectionist, and you can say that you're working on it by trying to focus on the big picture and the main goal of the project.
+Also it shows that you're a hard worker and you're willing to put in the time and effort to get the job done. plus delivering a high quality work.
+      - For improvement measures, you can say that you're working on it by trying to focus on the big picture and the main goal of the project.
+Also by giving yourself a deadline to finish the project and not going back to it after that deadline.

+---

 ### Company Questions

 - Why Join Us?